The Voronoi conjecture for parallelohedra with simply connected $\delta$-surface: The Voronoi conjecture

+The $\delta$-surface is related to notions of Venkov graph and Venkov subgraph of a parallelohedron.
+Consider a graph with vertices corresponding to pairs of the antipodal (opposite) facets of parallelohedron $P$.
+Edges connect any two different vertices corresponding to four facets of $P$ belonging to a single belt.
+The edges a colored in blue and red.
+If the facets belong to a $4$-belt then the edge is blue, otherwise they belong to a $6$-belt and the edge is red.
+The graph is called {\it Venkov graph} of parallelohedron $P$.
+Subgraph with the same set of vertices and just red edges remained is called the {\it red Venkov subgraph} of $P$ (for details see \cite{Gavr}).

+A. Ordine proved a theorem \cite[Thm.
+2]{Ord} that a parallelohedron $P$ is irreducible if and only if its red Venkov subgraph is connected.
+The ``if'' part is easy.
+For the ``only if'' he used the technique of gain functions and (additive) version of the quality translation theorem by Ryshkov, Rybnikov \cite{RR}.
+As the first step Ordine proved that connectivity components of the red Venkov subgraph of $P$ correspond to independent sublattices in lattice consist of centers of polytopes of the tiling $\mathcal{T}(P)$.
+Second, he showed that a union of parallelohedra centered in points of such a sublattice is convex and invariant under translations of the sublattice affine hull.
+Essentially that finishes the proof.
+The preprint \cite{MO} contains a rewritten proof of Ordine's result, but it is in Russian.

+The theorem is equivalent to a condition that $P$ is irreducible iff its boundary remains connected after deletion of all non-primitive faces of codimension 2.
+Thus the $\delta$-surface of $P$ is connected iff $P$ cannot be represented as a direct sum of two parallelohedra of lower dimensions.
+The same holds for $\pi$-surface $P_\pi$.
+Ordine also showed that the general case follows if Voronoi's conjecture is proved for the irreducible case where a parallelohedron can not be represented as a direct sum.
+Therefore, we restrict our attention to parallelohedra with connected $\delta$-surface.
+If a parallelohedron can be represented as direct sum of two parallelohedra of lower dimensions, that is what we called reducible, then it is reducible at every vertex in the sense of the Definition \ref{kirred}.

-In this paper we will prove (Theorem \ref{simpconn}) the Voronoi conjecture for parallelohedra with simply connected $\delta$-surface.
-Also we prove (Theorem \ref{vorgener}) the Voronoi conjecture for a family of parallelohedra with fundamental group of $\pi$-surface generated by ``trivial'' cycles.
-These conditions are global while all preceeded conditions (Voronoi, Zhitomirskii and Ordine) were local.
-Our results generalize theorems of Vornoi and Zhitomirski but for now it is unclear whether our theorems are applicable Ordine's case or not.
+In this paper we will prove (Theorem \ref{simpconn}) Voronoi's conjecture for parallelohedra with simply connected $\delta$-surface.
+Also we prove (Theorem \ref{vorgener}) Voronoi's conjecture for a family of parallelohedra with first $\mathbb Q$-homology group of $\pi$-surface generated by ``trivial'' cycles.
+These conditions are global while all preceding conditions which using canonical scaling method of Voronoi (see Section \ref{sect:cansc}) were local.
+Our results generalize theorems of Voronoi and Zhitomirskii but for now it is unclear whether our theorems are applicable to Ordine's case or not.